| |

 5th Grade Language Arts

-We are also using IEW and All About Spelling for my 5th grader.
-She will be using Fables, Myths, and Fairy Tales Writing Lessons and Fix it Grammar – Town Mouse and Country Mouse.
+In addition, we are using Fables, Myths, and Fairy Tales Writing Lessons and Fix it Grammar – Town Mouse and Country Mouse.

 And for my little Narnians, I found this fun writing book to practice their cursive and penmanship.
 For K & special needs, they are using this print version.